Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Where to Inject Mounjaro: Approved Injection Sites

-Mounjaro is a medication for type 2 diabetes given through injections in several body areas8.
+Mounjaro is a medication for type 2 diabetes given through injections in several body areas.
 It's important to pick the right spot for safe and effective use.
 Let's look at the best places to inject Mounjaro.

 Abdominal Area Administration